graphadvantage/neo4j-binary-cosine-similarity/README.md

 ![similarity-example-eq](https://cloud.githubusercontent.com/assets/5991751/19095933/b4148cae-8a4d-11e6-9855-66f61f8fb245.png)

-She then sets a (i1:Individual {name:"M.Hunger"})-[:SIMILARITY]->(i2:Individual {name:"M.Sherman"}) relationship and gives it a value of 0.86.
+She then sets a the similarity relationship (i1:Individual {name:"M.Hunger"})-[:SIMILARITY]->(i2:Individual {name:"M.Sherman"})  and gives it a value of 0.86.
+This is done for all individuals in the graph (full cartesian, so every individual has a [:SIMILARITY] to every other individual).

-Now movie recommendations can be produced by averaging the movie ratings of the most similar neighbors, and picking the highest rated movies that the target individual has not seen.
+Now movie recommendations can be produced by averaging the movie ratings of the most similar neighbors to the target individual, and picking the highest rated movies that the target individual has not seen.

 ##Binary Cosine Similarity: Marketing Recommendations

-In the case of marketing activities, we can use cosine similarity but we need to make some modifications to account for how marketing works.
+We'll follow Nicole's approach, but we need to make some modifications to account for how marketing works.

-First of all, there's no concept of "rating" - as we saw in Part 1, marketing activities either touch - or don't touch - an individual.
+First of all, there's no concept of "rating" - as we saw in Part 1, marketing activities either touch - or don't touch - an individual, meaning our scores are strictly binary.

-Second, the movie rating case is dealing with exact intersections, whereas for marketing if we compute similarity using the sequence of touches we have to account for intersecting and non intersecting parts of each vector pair.
+Second, the movie rating case is dealing with exact intersections of vectors.
+In the marketing use case we need to compute similarity from both the intersecting and non-intersecting lengths of each vector.

-Here's what we need to solve for - how similar are the touch histories of Nicklaus and Ibrahim?
+Graphically, here's what we need to solve for - how similar are the touch histories of Nicklaus and Ibrahim?

+You can see that between Nicklaus and Ibrahim there are 6 six activities, with 5 touching Nicklaus and 4 touching Ibrahim.
+There are 2 activities that have touched Nicklaus that have not touched Ibrahim, and 1 marketing activity that has touched Ibrahim that has not touched Nicklaus.

 ![touch-vectors](https://cloud.githubusercontent.com/assets/5991751/19096766/f16a2b30-8a53-11e6-9e07-e88c1b75930e.png)

-We can consider the two individuals to represent vectors of binary touches for each activity, as shown in table below.
+We can consider the two individuals Ibrahim and Nicklaus as overlapping vectors of binary touches for each activity, as shown in table below.

+Let's call Ibrahim vector(i) and Nicklaus vector(j).

 <table style="textalign: center">
 <colgroup>